cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ### Motivation

 In the IBC protocol, a chain needs to be able to verify updates to the state of another chain.
-A light client is the algorithm with which they can do so. updating state with a light client pointing to that chain.
-This standard formalises the common model of light client to minimise the dependency on consensus algorithms, so that the protocol can easily connect with new chains which are running new consensus algorithms, without need to upgrade the light client protocol itself.
+A light client is the algorithm with which they can do so.
+This standard formalizes the common model of light client to minimise the dependency on consensus algorithms, so that the protocol can easily connect with new chains which are running new consensus algorithms, without the need to upgrade the light client protocol itself.

 <!--